arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 The Nano R4 board's operating voltage is 5 V, making it hardware compatible with Nano form factor accessories with the same operating voltage.
 Shields designed for previous Nano revisions are therefore safe to use with this board but are not guaranteed to be software compatible due to the change of microcontroller.

+Customize the on-board RGB LED to indicate different operating states, making debugging and system monitoring more intuitive.

 # Target areas:

 Maker, Beginner, Education